collapsed-stacks/startups/questions/13293/name-suggestion-for-industrial-robotic-software.md

 - tagged: `tech-company`, `software`, `domain-name`
 - score: 1

-<p>I am developing a software for industrial robot simulation, control, vision, calibration, etc. I use python and QT and a graphic engine.
+I am developing a software for industrial robot simulation, control, vision, calibration, etc. I use python and QT and a graphic engine.
 I am looking for a good name for my software, something like RobotStudio or RobotMaster which already exist.
 Please give me some suggestions!!
-Thanks :)</p>
+Thanks :)

 ## Answer 13305